Seven seals: First seal

 In the historicist views of Nicholas de Lyra (14th century), Robert Fleming (17th century), Charles Daubuz (c.
 1720), Thomas Scott (18th century), and Cuninghame, they agreed that the First Seal opened there upon the death of Christ.
-(Note:This theory is discredited by Revelation 4:1 “After this I looked and saw a door standing open in heaven.
-And the voice I had previously heard speak to me like a trumpet was saying, “Come up here, and I will show you what must happen after these things.””
-According to Rev. 4:1 the seals will be opened at a future date and at the time of this vision Jesus death and resurrection had already occurred approximately 20 years earlier.)

 Puritan Joseph Mede (1627) associated the opening of the First Seal to year 73, during the reign of Vespasian, just after The Great Jewish Revolt.

 Campegius Vitringa (c.
 1700), Alexander Keith (1832), and Edward Bishop Elliott (1837) considered this period to have started with the death of Domitian and Nerva’s rise to power in the year 96.
 This began Rome’s Golden age where the spread of the Gospel and Christianity flourished.
 To 17th-century Dutch Protestant theologian, Vitringa, it lasted up until Decius (249).
 However, a more common historicist view is that the Golden age ended with Commodus making peace with the Germans in year 180.